A248/LibertyBans/docs/Addons.md

 ## Installing Addons

-1. Download the addon jar: [All addons may be downloaded here](https://ci.hahota.net/job/LibertyBans/).
+Using `/libertybans addon install <addon>` is a convenient way to install addons.
+Replace `<addon>` with the ID of the addon you want to use.
+When run, this command will extract the requested addon jar to the filesystem, making it ready for the next time you restart.

-2. Place the addon jar in the `addons` directory of the LibertyBans plugin folder.
+You can also install addons by downloading the addon jar and placing it in `plugins/LibertyBans/addons`, then restart the server.
-3. Restart the server.

 The number of installed addons is displayed at startup:
 ```